pavel-demin/red-pitaya-notes/development-machine.md

 - Press TAB when the "Installer boot menu" appears

-- For Ubuntu, edit the boot parameters at the bottom of the boot screen to make them look like the following:

-  (the content of the `goo.gl/A6R6Dm` installation script can be seen at [this link](https://github.com/pavel-demin/red-pitaya-notes/blob/gh-pages/etc/ubuntu.seed))

-{% highlight bash %}
-linux initrd=initrd.gz url=goo.gl/A6R6Dm auto=true priority=critical interface=auto
-{% endhighlight %}

-- For Debian, edit the boot parameters at the bottom of the boot screen to make them look like the following:
+- Edit the boot parameters at the bottom of the boot screen to make them look like the following:

   (the content of the `goo.gl/eagfri` installation script can be seen at [this link](https://github.com/pavel-demin/red-pitaya-notes/blob/gh-pages/etc/debian.seed))